Please submit applications for Spring 2024 internships between November 1 and December 10.

 • Help manage and maintain databases and mailing lists.

-• Attend virtual briefings and panel discussions.
+• Attend virtual staff meetings and briefings.

 • Ability to work independently and see projects through from beginning to end (essential!)